The spookiest Halloween traditions you’ve never heard of

 ‘Souling’ – the custom of baking and sharing ‘soul cakes’ (which are much tastier than they sound) may even be the origin of trick or treating.
 Why not bake your own?
 Even better, you can try using locally sourced ingredients!
 The cakes are often filled with allspice, nutmeg, cinnamon, or ginger, and raisin or currants.

-Did you know, souling is practiced in rural areas of the Phillipines, and is known as ‘Pangangaluwa’.
+Did you know, souling is practised in rural areas of the Phillipines, and is known as ‘Pangangaluwa’.
 And, in Portugal, soul cakes are known as Pão-por-Deus (Bread for God).

 Grow a pumpkin for next year